nafeesahyounis/milestone-4/README.md

 * Products list

 Products are displayed with name and description as well as price and rating.
 Note: unfortunately due to time constraints and some last minute issues, images were not successfully loaded.
 See testing.md for further details.

+### Listing Detail Page

+* Product details

+The listing detail page has a product description & name and price of the product.
+Unfortunately images were not successfully added (see testing.md).

+* Buttons

+There is an add to cart and a view cart button on the listing page.

+* Breadcrumb menu

+For ease of navigation, there is a breadcrumb menu at the top of the page so that user can navigate back to categories.

+### Category pages

+* Breadcrumb menu

+For ease of navigation, there is a breadcrumb menu at the top of the page so that user can navigate back to home.

+* Names of categories

+Categories are listed for user to go to whichever service they want.

+### Register Page

+### Login Page

+### Logout Page

+### Cart Page

+### Checkout Page

+### Checkout Success Page